desmosinc/policies/privacy-policy.md

 <h2 id="use-of-information">4.
 Use of Your Information</h2>

-**Summary**: We process your Personal Data for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.
+<div class="summary-highlight">**Summary**: We process your Personal Data for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.</div>

 We use Personal Data and Usage Data (together, “**User Information**”) for a variety of business purposes described below.
 We process your Personal Data for these purposes in reliance on our legitimate business interests ("**Business Purposes**"), in order to enter into or perform a contract with you ("**Contractual**"), with your consent ("**Consent**"), and/or for compliance with our legal obligations ("**Legal Reasons**").
 We indicate the specific processing grounds we rely on next to each purpose listed below.